camander321/GummyBearKingdom/README.md

 ## By Cameron Anderson

 # Description
 This is company website for a fictional company.
-It has CRUD functionality for products.
+It has CRUD functionality for products and blog posts.

 ## Functionality
 ### User Stories